 - Currently Non-Collectible Status: Under some circumstances, the IRS will agree to forgo collection as the taxpayer cannot pay the tax though the tax is still owed.
-While this will place a hold on collection activity, it is a temporary hold and the IRS will re-visit ability to pay to see if the economic condition of the taxpayer has improved.
+While this will place a hold on collection activity, it is a temporary hold.
+The IRS will re-visit the ability to pay to see if the taxpayer’s economic condition has improved.

 - IRS Tax Appeal: If you disagree with the decision of an IRS office, such as examinations, you may request an appeal of your case.

 At Tax Samaritan, We Rescue Troubled Taxpayers

-All relevant tax resolution options must be explored in relation to the specific facts and circumstances surrounding your tax problem.
-The objective is to select the best option that will minimize your risk and result in the lowest tax liability.
-At times, this can be an iterative process in which a number of options are explored and implemented based on the progress of your IRS case.
+Taxpayers should explore all appropriate tax resolution options concerning the specific facts and circumstances surrounding your tax problem.
+The objective is to select the best option to minimize your risk and result in the lowest tax liability.
+At times, this can be an iterative process in which several options are explored and implemented based on your IRS case’s progress.

 Click the button below to request a Tax Resolution Services Quote today to explore your tax resolution options and for a free 30-minute consultation.

 Tax Samaritan is a team of Enrolled Agents with over 25 years of experience focusing on US tax preparation and representation.
 We maintain this tax blog where all articles are written by Enrolled Agents.
 Our main objective is to educate US taxpayers on their tax responsibilities and the selection of a tax professional.
 Our articles are also designed to help taxpayers looking to self prepare, providing specific tips and pitfalls to avoid.

 When looking for a tax professional, choose carefully.
 We recommend that you hire a credentialed tax professional such as Tax Samaritan that is an Enrolled Agent (America’s Tax Experts) that can assist and represent you with all tax resolution options.
 If you are a US taxpayer overseas, we further recommend that you seek a professional who is experienced in expat tax preparation, like Tax Samaritan (most tax professionals have limited to no experience with the unique tax issues of expat taxpayers).